mparno/fenics-web/source/demos/pde/index-cpp.rst

 Partial Differential Equations
 ******************************

-Below is a list demos which demonstrates how to solve various PDEs.
+Below is a list of demos which demonstrate how to solve various partial differential equations (PDEs).

 .. toctree::
     :maxdepth: 2